First Trimester

 Gentle movement.
 A short walk, some stretching, or anything that gets your body moving can help regulate your mood more than you'd expect.
 The effect is temporary, but in the middle of an emotional wave, temporary relief matters.

 Give yourself permission to opt out.
 If a social event would drain you, skip it.
 If a conversation feels like more than you can handle, end it.
 You don't owe anyone a performance of being fine.
-The people who matter will understand, especially if you let them in on what's happening.
+The ones who matter will understand, especially if you let them in on what's happening.

 Lower your expectations for yourself.
 First-trimester mood changes are temporary, and they are not a reflection of who you are or who you'll be as a mom.
 You are allowed to have hard days.